po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/27-Evr_Git-Pull-Conflict/README.md

 ### Create Merge Conflict

-* Navigate back to your local Git repository in VSCode and make sure the file is saved.
+* Navigate back to your local Git repository in VS Code and make sure the file is saved.

 * Once the file is saved, we want to use `git add`  and `git commit` commands from the command line track and save our local work.
 If we didn't, we wouldn't be allowed to pull the updated content from GitHub into our local repository because we haven't committed our changed files.
 From your repository's location in the command line, enter the following commands: